tangobreath/tangobreath.github.io/_posts/2012-02-14-learning-to-practice-is-the-key-to-learning-any-skill-argentine-tango-is-no-exc.md

 tags:
   - Google+
 ---
-**Learning to practice is the key to learning any skill, Argentine tango is no exception**

-Here's a great article on how to practice.

 It is really important to focus on movement, and pieces of movement, and to practice them in increasingly bigger chunks as you figure them out.
 We encourage our students to move slowly through a sticky spot in order to understand it, then work on it in an increasingly larger movement.